BenHadmanNuclera/nuclera-sales-marketing-knowledgebase/docs/Salesforce/reports.md

 NB/
 - Are not shareable outside of Salesforce - anyone without a license cannot view a salesfore report unless it is exported into csv, xlsx or pdf.
 [External sharing docs to be linked here]
-- Individual records are not editable 'in-line' in a report in teh same way [lists](/lists) are
+- Individual records are not editable 'in-line' in a report in the same way lists are.

 ## Building a Report - The Basics
 <iframe